cardboard-iguana/cardboard-iguana.com/notes/symbolic-permissions.md

 author:: Nathan Acks
 date:: 2021-09-19

-Numeric permissions are sometimes called *absolute* permissions, because they exactly specify an object’s permissions.
+Numeric permissions are sometimes called *absolute* permissions, because they exactly specify an object's permissions.
 Symbolic permissions are a bit more flexible.

 Like absolute permissions, symbolic permissions are divided into user (u), group (g), and others (o). *Unlike* absolute permissions, not all of these permission sets need to be specified.
 Sets are separated by commas, and identical sets can be combined (e.g., ug).

 This specifier is then followed by an *operator* that specifies whether the following permissions should be granted (+), removed (-), or set exactly (=).
-(Note that when using “find” only ”=“ makes sense.)
+(Note that when using "find" only "=" makes sense.)

 Permissions themselves are given as one or more of the following: